KeiroD/SFS/README.md

 ## Contributing:

-* Troubleshoot issues you run into on the [ElkAte community forum](http://www.elkarte.net) so others can help & the developers can reference it later.
+* Troubleshoot issues you run into on the [ElkAte Community Forum](http://www.elkarte.net/community/index.php?topic=3183.0) so others can help & the developers (that is, me!) can reference it later.
-* File detailed issues on GitHub (what you did, and what teh actual vs expected outcomes are).
+* File detailed issues on [GitHub](https://github.com/Keiro/SFS/issues) e.g., what you did, and what teh actual vs expected outcomes are.
 * Read the [Developer's Certificate of Origin](https://github.com/elkarte/Elkarte/blob/master/DCO.txt) if you want to send us code.
 It means you acknowledge that you can and do license your submissions under the license of the project.
 * Feel free to fork this repository and make your desired changes.